Woodbridge house explosion leaves 2 seriously burned

 Neighbors told News 12 New Jersey that they heard an explosion and helped direct members of the large family away from the fire.
 One of the children that lived in the house said earlier in the week they had smelled gas.

-RLS Metro News reported that the fire was under control before noon.
+RLS Metro Breaking News reported that the fire was under control before noon.

 Police said the cause of the fire remains under investigation.